helq/safety-envelopes-sentinels/README.md

 # Safety Envelopes Sentinel

-This project contains the Agda and Haskell code mentioned in the [paper](http://wcl.cs.rpi.edu/bib/Year/2020.complete.html#cruz-dddas-2020).
+This project contains the Agda and Haskell code mentioned in the paper: Formal Safety Conditions for Provably Accurate State Classification by Probabilistic Flight Models.
+The Agda code contains the formalization of _safety envelopes_.
+The formal proofs mentioned in the paper can be found in the file `agda/Avionics/SafetyEnvelopes/Properties.agda`.

 ## To compile